 Regulatory Elements: Description: Customer-facing, grid-facing, or both: Both Rationale for, Summary of, Model: DPU regulatory frameworks should encourage demonstration of emerging technologies for grid modernization (e.g., electricity storage), without requiring burdensome regulatory processes.
 In many cases, new technologies are introduced by startup companies that do not have the flexible capital required to survive a drawn-out regulatory process.
 A minimal level of investment is needed in these technologies for deployment and testing, in order to understand the benefits of wide-scale integration.
 The regulatory treatment will change as the technology moves from emerging to established, and as the level of utility investment increases.
 The regulatory process for the adoption of new technologies should occur in three phases: Phase 1: Utilities should have a small budget to be determined by the utilities and DPU (e.g., approximately \$50 million), included in the rate base, which is devoted specifically to the pilot deployment of new technologies.
 These deployments should be fast-tracked to the field without regulatory hurdles.
 Phase 2: Once a technology has been tested on the system, and a utility wants to expand the use of that technology, a more thorough regulatory proceeding should be adopted that includes cost-effectiveness analysis, utility reporting requirements and a cost-recovery mechanism.
 Phase 3: After the technology has been utilized in the field for a sufficient period such that impacts are known, the technology should be considered as part of the class of regular transmission and distribution assets, and be eligible for funding by the utility through their annual budget for deployment without regulatory proceedings.
 Classification of technologies in each phase should be determined by the total amount of capital being put toward a given project with Regulatory Oversight: limits for a project within each phase.
 Utility pre-implementation filing requirement: Phase 2 only.
 Regulatory review and approval of filing: Phase 2 only.
 Stakeholder input to filing: No. Utility request for pre-approved GM budgets: Yes, all phases.
 Explicit, public cost-effectiveness requirement: Phase 2 only.
 Utility reporting requirements: Phase 2 and 3.
 Ratemaking and Cost Recovery: Cost recovery mechanism (capital and O&M): Yes, all phases.
-Cost allocation (among customer classes): Cost assignment (e.g., to third party): Rate design: These would be addressed in the context of the DPU proceeding, but Utility incentives (e.g., ROE, rewards, penalties): utilities should be able to recover the costs at all stages.
-Performance targets or metrics: Rate setting (general rates): Included in base rates in a general rate proceeding. nace seeming (general races).
-I meladed in base rates in a general rate proceeding.
+Cost allocation (among customer classes): Cost assignment (e.g., to third party): Those would be addressed in the context of the DDU was as also but Rate design: These would be addressed in the context of the DPU proceeding, but Utility incentives (e.g., ROE, rewards, penalties): utilities should be able to recover the costs at all stages.
+Performance targets or metrics: 1 Rate setting (general rates): Included in base rates in a general rate proceeding.
+Frequency of rate cases: Comments/Major issues: